emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 On the sample sheet, please mark down if the sample came from a 50 mL tube in the last column (mark yes or no).

+### Room temperature samples

+Before starting the pH calibration, take samples out of the fridge so that they come down to room temperature by the time the run starts.
+We want to be measuring salinity and titration runs at room temperature.

 ## <a name="Issues"></a> **Issues/Questions to Address**

 ### Open Issues